-Under some circumstances, the critical performance parameter is not the absolute speed of the mobile STA but the number of STAs entering the communication zone, and thus attempting to associate, per second.
+Under some circumstances, the critical performance parameter is the number of STAs attempting to associate with the BSS per second.
 This will be referred to as the “Rate of Entry”.

 For both pedestrians and vehicles, the above speeds are in uncongested conditions.
 For both people and vehicles, when congestion occurs, they slow down.
 There are formulas that can be used to define what is essentially a bell shaped curve of average speed versus traffic density, but that is felt to be going into too much detail for the needs of 11ai.
 For worst case scenarios with the pedestrians, we could assume that there is no slowing down with congestion and that all of the people are able to continue walking at their normal pace of 1.1 to 1.43 meters per second.
 For vehicles, there is a more dramatic effect and we can assume that the speeds will drop from the maximum of 200 kph to a range of 30 to 60 kph depending on the level of congestion.